bwug/gauntlet/readme.md

 - Write a calculator
 - This will loop until an exit code is given
-- This will take a string input
+- This will take a string input, e.g "4 + 2" -> The space is necessary
 - This will call a function with your input
 - This function will split the input and cast the numbers [cast](https://www.w3schools.com/python/python_casting.asp) to a float
 - This can be done with if statements or error handling
 - This will output the result
 - This calculator will support:
-    - 2 digit arithmetic and logic
     - All arithmetic operations:
         - \+ \- * ** / // %
     - All logic operations:
         - < > == != >= <= [is]()
+- This calculator will have an opcode and two operands, as seen in the example